tankwangwei/WAD2Proj/README.md

 - **Find Attractions**

 ## Take Note
-- If you are using SMU school wifi, do change to 4G/5G to access the website due to domain rules
+- If you are using SMU school wifi, do change to mobile 4G/5G to access the website due to domain rules
 - If you have any antivirus software, do disable it

 ## Limitations